 Glucose 1-phosphate is a charged molecule and therefore is trapped inside the cell.

-It is converted into glucose 6-phosphate in the reaction catalyzed by phosphoglucomutase (EC 22.214.171.124), the same enzyme that also intervenes in the synthesis of glycogen by converting glucose 6-phosphate to glucose 1-phosphate.
+It is converted into glucose 6-phosphate in the reaction catalyzed by phosphoglucomutase (EC 220.127.116.11), the same enzyme that intervenes in glycogen synthesis by converting glucose 6-phosphate to glucose 1-phosphate.

 Covalent regulation of glycogenolysis in muscle and liver